arhaam29/DSA/README.md

 # DSA
-This repository contains my project work for Data Structures and Algorithms (DSA) course by Seneca Polytechnic.
+This repository contains my project work for Data Structures and Algorithms (DSA), BTP500,  course by Seneca Polytechnic.